 One might, of course, hold that all hyperintensionality is weak.
 Then one would deny the existence of strong hyperintensionality.
 There are, however, reasons not to do so.
 To see why, let us briefly consider two examples.
-For simplicity, let us assume that T is a metaphysical theory (ie. a theory in metaphysics) and that T consists of a set of sentences that are jointly either true, or false, at a world.
+For simplicity, let us assume that T is a metaphysical theory (i.e., a theory in metaphysics) and that T consists of a set of sentences that are jointly either true, or false, at a world.
 Now suppose that T is necessarily true.
 Then the intension of ‘T’ (a truth-value at every world) and the intension of ‘2 + 2 = 4’ is the same (they have the same extension at every world, namely, true).
 Yet, we might think, these expressions do not mean the same thing.
 It is not merely that they have a different cognitive significance for us: they would have a different cognitive significance for an epistemically ideal agent.
 In that case, it seems, we need strong hyperintensions to capture this difference.
-Or, to put it another way, there will be sentences that lack any psychological attitude constructions, but in which we cannot substitute for ‘T’, ‘2 + 2=4’: thus there will be sentences with strong hyperintensions.
+Or, to put it another way, there will be sentences that lack any psychological attitude constructions, but in which we cannot substitute for ‘T’, ‘2 + 2 4’: thus there will be sentences with strong hyperintensions.

 Second, suppose that there is a theory, T*, that consists of a set of sentences which are jointly false at every possible world.
 T* is necessarily false.
 Now consider another necessarily false theory, T**.
-Both T* and T** are intensionally equivalent: their intension is the empty set.
-Yet there are, plausibly, sentences that fail to contain psychological attitude constructions in which we cannot substitute for ‘T*’, ‘T**’.
+Both T* and T** are intensionally equivalentYet there are, plausibly, sentences that fail to contain psychological attitude constructions in which we cannot substitute for ‘T*’, ‘T**’.
 Indeed, this will be the case as long as T* and T** are not metaphysically equivalent theories.
 And there surely are metaphysically inequivalent theories that are necessarily false.
 In such cases it is tempting to say that even epistemically ideal agents will want to utter sentences whose content distinguishes these intensionally equivalent theories.
 This, again, suggests that there are strongly hyperintensional sentences.

 On the assumption, then, that there is both weak and strong hyperintensionality, we can distinguish two ways in which sentences can be hyperintensionally distinct or hyperintensionally equivalent.
 We can say that S and S* are weakly hyperintensionally equivalent iff S and S* have the same weak hyperintension, and that S and S* are weakly hyperintensionally distinct iff they have different weak hyperintensions.
-And we can say that S and S* are strongly hyperintensionally equivalent iff S and S* share the same strong hyperintension, while S and S* are strongly hyperintensionally distinct iff S and S* have a different strong hyperintension.
+And we can say that S and S* are strongly hyperintensionally equivalent iff S and S* share the same strong hyperintension, while S and S* are strongly hyperintensionally distinct iff S and S* have different strong hyperintensions.
 The question then becomes how to offer an analysis of sameness (and difference) of weak hyperintension and sameness (and difference) of strong hyperintension.
 We will turn to this task in the following section.
 For now, however, it will be enough to note some features of these relations.

-If any two sentences S and S*, or expressions, E and E*, are hyperintensionally equivalent (either strongly or weakly) then they are intensionally equivalent.
-If E and E* are strongly hyperintensionally equivalent then we can replace one with the other and preserve the truth-value of any sentence as long as neither E nor E* fall under the scope of a psychological attitude construction.
+If any two sentences S and S*, or expressions E and E*, are hyperintensionally equivalent (either strongly or weakly) then they are intensionally equivalent.
+If E and E* are strongly hyperintensionally equivalent then we can replace one with the other and preserve the truth-value of any sentence as long as neither E nor E* falls under the scope of a psychological attitude construction.
 If E and E* are strongly hyperintensionally equivalent then this tells us something about the world: it tells us that there is no real distinction that is being expressed by E and E*.
-Sentences that are strongly hyperintensionally distinct, on the other hand, are tracking real distinctions.
+Sentences that are strongly hyperintensionally distinct, on the other hand, track real distinctions.